vladdeSV/my-windows/README.md

 The icons ![Paid][Paid] ![Upgrade][Upgrade] ![Open-Source][Open-Source] are all made with this program.

 ### <img src="https://simpleicons.org/icons/affinitypublisher.svg" height="15">&nbsp;[Affinity Publisher](https://affinity.serif.com/en-us/publisher/) ![Paid][Paid]
-Competitor for InDesign.
-I've never had to use it, but I bought it with the Affinity Photo and Affinity Designer.
+Competitor for Adobe InDesign.
+I've never had to use it, but I bought it along with Affinity Photo and Affinity Designer.

 ### [DaVinci Resolve](https://www.blackmagicdesign.com/products/davinciresolve/) ![Upgrade][Upgrade]
 The best substitute to Adobe Premiere.
-I use it because it's free, and because it's the best video editing alternative to Adobe Premiere.
+I use it because it's free, and because I do not like Adobe.

 ### <img src="https://simpleicons.org/icons/blender.svg" height="15">&nbsp;[Blender](https://www.blender.org/) ![Open-Source][Open-Source]
 Awesome software for making 3D anything.